-For the disc brake system in your Hyundai to slow and stop the vehicle's wheels and tires, its brake calipers must clamp its brake rotors.
+For the disc brake system in your Hyundai vehicle to slow and stop the vehicle's wheels and tires, its brake calipers must clamp its brake rotors.
 More importantly, though, they must produce friction as they do.
 That's the job of your brake pads.

 So, when do you change brake pads?
 Normally, every 40,000 to 50,000 miles.
 It also depends on how and where you drive.
 The best way to figure out the answer?
 Look for the signs your brakes are going bad.
 Beyond a lit brake warning light on the dash, they include damaged pad surfaces and whining brakes.
 Your Hyundai might even start taking longer to stop.
 The worst symptoms, however, are vibrations, which indicate irregular pad wear due to rotor warp, and grinding, which indicates rotor damage in real time.

 The best way to determine if brake pads are the problem?
 Run an inspection.
 If you need to order new ones, get genuine OEM.
-Their compatibility with your vehicle is guaranteed.

 No results found for "brake pads".
 Here are some helpful search tips: